Killinskillz69/Nineteen69-paystring.crypto.com-/White-Paper.md

 ![apply_block_diagram.png](https://raw.githubusercontent.com/ethereumbuilders/GitBook/master/en/vitalik-diagrams/apply_block_diagram.png)

 The Ethereum blockchain is in many ways similar to the Bitcoin blockchain, although it does have some differences.
-The main difference between Ethereum and Bitcoin with regard to the blockchain architecture is that, unlike Bitcoin, Ethereum blocks contain a copy of both the transaction list and the most recent state.
+The main difference between Ethereum and Bitcoin with regard to the blockchain architecture is that, unlike Bitcoin(which only contains a copy of the transaction list), Ethereum blocks contain a copy of both the transaction list and the most recent state.
 Aside from that, two other values, the block number and the difficulty, are also stored in the block.
 The basic block validation algorithm in Ethereum is as follows:

 1. Check if the previous block referenced exists and is valid.
 2. Check that the timestamp of the block is greater than that of the referenced previous block and less than 15 minutes into the future